Wednesday, February 5, 2025

 Mary and Elmer, Wonzell and Charles, Pam and Paul and a Nana

-I love to dance and sing because my mother showed me the joy she got from them.
-I love stories because Mom didn't just read, she made books come alive.
-I love the way I love because my mother showed me how.
+I love to dance and sing because my mother showed me the joy she got from doing those things.
+I love stories because Mom didn't just read to us, she made books come alive.
+And I love the way I love and mother the way I mother, because my mother showed me how.

-He taught me to play.
+Dad taught me to play.
 I played harder with my Dad than I have ever played with anyone else, and I can still feel the velvety grass he put under my feet ever summer of my childhood if I close my eyes.
-And boy...could my Dad laugh.
+And boy...could Dad laugh.
 It was the infectious kind.
 I know all little girls think their Daddy is the most handsome man on earth, but mine...Oh...mine was!
-His smile would light up whole room.
+His smile would light up a whole room.

 Wonzell, Paul's mother, was born and bread a Texas beauty, but her father left their family to be with someone else and broke her heart.
 At sixteen she had a secret wedding to Paul's father, and Paul's brother, Charles B., was growing in her belly when she received her high school diploma.
 At seventeen, Wonzell was a wife and a mother.
 The next year Paul was born.
 Four years later, she had David and eight years after that, she had a baby girl who they named Charla, and their family was complete.

-I have spent more of my life with Paul than without him.
-Thirty-seven of fifty-five years.
-He is the most beautiful picture of a life redeemed I will ever see.
-And that is my gift.
-Paul was fifteen when his Nana gave up her life for theirs and moved from Cleburne, Texas to Oklahoma City to care for four broken children left behind.
-Life went on.
+Paul was fifteen when his Nana gave up her life for theirs and moved from Cleburne, Texas to Oklahoma City to care for four broken children left behind, and their lives went on.

 At 17, Paul met a free-spirited, guitar playing, Maxi-dress wearing girl with long hair bleached as white as snow.
 He thought she was beautiful.
 She was me.